Nicolas Le Grand

 - 2 individual Assignments: pass/failed

-- Research Proposal: 50%
+- Research Proposal: pass/failed

-- Attendance to seminars
+- Attendance to thesis seminars

 Degree Programme in International Business (not translated)